photo-cli/photo-cli/README.md

 ### 6. Caching Reverse Geocode Responses

-Since the responses in close coordinate's requests in pretty close results, we implemented a caching mechanism for optimization.
-This is done by rounding the fractional digits of coordinates from the end.
-We are currently only use 4 fraction digits.
+Since coordinates that are close together yield very similar reverse geocode responses, a caching mechanism has been implemented for optimization.
+This works by rounding the fractional digits of coordinates.
+Currently, only 4 fractional digits are used.

-For example the original coordinate for 39.92501234567890, 32.83471234567890 will interpreted as 39.9250, 32.8347 internally before sending the request.
+For example, the original coordinate `39.92501234567890, 32.83471234567890` will be interpreted as `39.9250, 32.8347` internally before sending the request.

 If you need more precise results in your reverse geocode responses, you can increase this value on [settings](#settings) with a key of `CoordinatePrecision`.

 ## Usages

-We can't cover all possible options, because there are so many option combination.
-Some important [copy](#copy) command examples with comparing of original photos directory structure and output directory of `photo-cli` listed below.
+Not all possible option combinations can be covered here.
+Some important [copy](#copy) command examples comparing the original photo directory structure to the `photo-cli` output directory are listed below.

 #### Names as Sequential Numbering in Same Folder Hierarchy